chrislo27/RhythmHeavenRemixEditor/docs/README.md

 # Readme

-This readme is up to date with version `v3.7.1`.
+This readme is up to date with version `v3.8.0`.

+Please read through the sections of this readme.
+There are MANY other features and other intricacies that are not mentioned, but do contain info inside the program.

+You will learn best through experimentation; don't give up!

 ## Launching the program
 After decompressing/unzipping the zip archive, run the